Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: DrivePilot Dataset

-As illustrated in Figure \ref{fig3}, DrivePilot is a comprehensive benchmark for a range of AV tasks, including command understanding, object detection, and visual grounding.
-It is divided into 11,432 training samples, 2,249 validation samples, and 2,451 test samples, and provides 14 semantic dimensions for contextual richness, such as weather, traffic light status, and emotional context.
+As shown in Figure \ref{fig3}, DrivePilot is a comprehensive benchmark for a range of AV tasks, including command understanding, object detection, and visual grounding.
+It incorporates 14 semantic dimensions for contextual richness, such as weather, traffic light status, and emotional context, to ensure semantic richness.
 Moreover, BEV images are formatted to consistently depict the target vehicle oriented to the right, with a resolution of 1200×800, while front-view images are calibrated to 1600×900.
 Each dataset entry is a comprehensive sample, comprising a natural language command, paired front-view and BEV images, LLM-generated scene annotations, and the precise target object location.
-The commands, averaging 14.72 words, are designed to challenge models with object disambiguation and interpretation of intricate textual inquiries, mirroring real-world AV navigation.
-By providing these diverse contexts and challenging language–vision cases, DrivePilot serves as a new standard to accelerate progress in AD grounding.
+Each entry includes a natural language command (averaging 14.72 words), LLM-generated scene annotations, and precise target locations.
+By providing these diverse contexts and challenging language-vision cases, DrivePilot serves as a new standard to accelerate progress in AD grounding.